New Zealanders will have the final say on two major social issues this year - euthanasia and recreational cannabis use.

 How do I vote?

-The euthanasia referendum will be at the same time as the general election, which is on September 19.
+The cannabis referendum will be at the same time as the general election, which is on September 19.
 There will be two voting papers - one for your election vote and one for the referendum.

 Advance voting begins on September 7, and overseas people can vote from September 2.
 You need to be enrolled to vote.
 To be eligible for enrolment, you must be 18 years or older, a New Zealand citizen or permanent resident, and have lived in New Zealand for more than one year continuously at some point.